ftvalentini/BiasPMI/README.md

+# A PMI-based approach to measure biases in texts

 Code to replicate _On the Interpretability and Significance of Bias Metrics in Texts: a PMI-based Approach_ (Valentini et al., ACL 2023).

 Cite as: